scaleway/ultraviolet/packages/ui/README.md

 Scaleway UI is a set of React components and utilities to build fast application.

 > :warning: This library is still WIP.
 We are actively working on it.
-Our goal is to have an easy to use UI system.
+Our goal is to have an easy-to-use UI system.
 This includes an exhaustive documentation, improved DX, confidence in testing and a lot of refactoring to have consistency across our components.

 > :warning: We are going to break a lot of things towards V1.
 This library is not yet production ready.